This study began as the Housing Conservation District (HCD) study but has been expanded and renamed.

 - Shirlington / Fairlington

-This map shows all multifamily areas (RA districts—in red) in Arlington County that lie outside of major planning corridors (Rosslyn-Ballston, Columbia Pike, and Richmond Highway).
+The map above shows all multifamily areas (RA districts—in shades of tan and brown) in Arlington County.
 These multifamily areas include, but are not limited to, the 12 HCD areas.
 Zoning tools developed by the Multifamily Reinvestment Study will apply in all multifamily areas outside of the four major planning areas.

 In exchange for dedicating some dwelling units for low- to moderate-income households, the County is considering allowing property owners to: